-While Iowa citizens know they should create Wills, the reality is not everyone gets to it before they pass on.
-If you die and you haven’t made a will yet, the state of Iowa has a plan for distribution of your possessions to your heirs in a process known as intestate succession.
+While Iowa citizens know they should create wills, the reality is not everyone gets to it before they pass on.
+If you die and you haven’t made a will yet, the state of Iowa will pass along your possessions to your heirs in a process known as intestate succession.
 How does this work, and what is the impact on your legacy?

 How Intestate Succession Works in Iowa